Chayapol-c/Chayapol-c/README.md

 ## Nice to see you

-Software Engineer experienced in web development, especially front-end development.
-Currently, I'm learning Android programming.
+I am a junior Android developer at Corporate A, experienced in front-end web development.
+Currently, I'm learning about some interesting Kotlin tools and frameworks.

 ## Programming Languages and Framework